pyeve/cerberus/docs/validation-rules.rst

 type
 ----
 Tests whether the field value's type matches the specified type.
-That specification can either be a class or one of the following names given as
+A single specification can either be a class, one of the names (as string) that strictly map to one type documented in the following table or a name of the abstract types from the :mod:`collections.abc` module.
+Note that the extent of the latter depends on the used Python version and the names are camel-cased (e.g.
-string:
+``Set`` or ``MutableMapping``).
+Named types allow the serialization of schemas and the exclusion of particular subtypes.
+You can also extend the named types to support :ref:`custom types <new-types>`.

 .. list-table::
    :header-rows: 1